 Demand for large-scale generation certificates (LGCs) gives an indication to the market of the large-scale renewable energy build required.
-The 2018 statutory demand for LGCs is established by the
+The 2019 demand for LGCs is established by the

 For a complete list of certificate shortfall information relating to all assessment years, see the